-A memorial service was held Wednesday at St. Luke’s Episcopal Church, with Reverend Carey Stone officiating with a reception that followed in the church hall.
+A memorial service will be held at 10 a.m., today at St. Luke’s Episcopal Church, with Reverend Carey Stone officiating.
+A reception will follow in the church hall.

 The family requests that donations be made to St. Luke’s Episcopal Church, 4106 John F. Kennedy Blvd., North Little Rock, AR 72116

 Sign online guest book at www.rollerfuneralhomes.com/owens